 - Adjacent Segment Disease

 Another randomized controlled study (RCT) followed patients for two years after SI joint fusion (8).
 Results are questionable as 55% of the patients were still taking narcotics two years after the procedure.

 Every surgery is associated with potential risks and complications.
 Risks include bleeding, infection, escalation in pain, nerve, and muscle damage.
 Three Important complications you need to know about SI joint Surgery are failure to fuse, failure to relieve the pain, and adjacent segment disease.

-Failure to Fuse: despite screws or inserted implants the bones may not fuse together creating instability and pain.
+Despite screws or inserted implants, the bones may not fuse together creating instability and pain.